Skip to content

 assert exc_info.value.status_code == 404

-For integration tests, validate the HTTP response:
+For integration tests, validate the full RFC 9457 response:

 async def test_create_user_duplicate_email(client):